 There are large differences between the pilot and main survey regarding political views and attitudes, also when gender representation is considered.

-Concerning economic inequality, about half of Norwegian respondents think that Norway is a society where most people are on the middle of the distribution.
-When asked about how society should be, the vast majority wants a society where most people are in the middle or near the top.
+Concerning economic inequality, about half of the respondents think that Norway is a society where most people are in the middle of the distribution.
+When asked about how society should be, the vast majority want a society where most people are in the middle or near the top.
 Those who vote for populist parties tend to think that society is more unequal.

-Concerning trust in institutions, the main survey respondents on average have higher trust than the pilot survey respondents in the respective institutions.
+Concerning trust in institutions, the main survey respondents on average have higher trust in the respective institutions than the pilot survey respondents.
 Both survey samples tend to have relatively lower trust in politicians and higher trust in other authorities and institutions (see Figure S 2).